caramellya-mei/bdfd-wiki/src/guides/general/interactions/buttons/aboutButtons.md

 Every interactive button has an `ID`.
 A `$onInteraction[ID]` callback, will only get triggered when the button with the same `ID` is pressed.
 Interactive buttons can use every `style` except `link`.

 > Link buttons **don't send** any interactions.
-When they're pressed they forward the user to a website.
+When they're pressed, they forward the user to a website.
 >
 > Link buttons **need to** set their `style` argument value to `link`.